 Most companies prefer paying dividends to shareholders because of certain reasons:

 - It is a way to return capital to shareholders without having to sell company assets

 - Dividend payments help companies attract and retain investors

-- Paying dividends to shareholders signals to the market that your company is doing well
+- Paying dividends to shareholders signals that your company is doing well

-Moreover, if you’re the director of a company, paying dividends to help you to:
+Moreover, if you’re the director of a company, paying dividends will help you to:

 - Avoid conflict with shareholders over how company profits should be distributed

 - Boost your chances of getting re-elected as a director

 - Reduce the amount of company tax you have to pay